ImFascinated/Bat-Framework/README.md

 **Creating a Event**
 ---
 Events can be anything that is called from the DiscordJS Client.
+Note: The file name can be anything, the "event" option is the event called internally.
+Example: event: 'message'

 ```js
 // File name: ready.js